-• Before starting the Oracle Grid Infrastructure installation, ensure the %TEMP% environment variable is set correctly.
+• Before starting the Oracle Grid Infrastructure installation, ensure that you have correctly set the %TEMP% environment variable.
+Also, ensure that you have set the variable to the same value on all cluster nodes.

-Checking the Available TEMP Disk Space
+• Checking the Available TEMP Disk Space

 5.3.2 Verifying User Privileges to Update Remote Nodes